 - Contraceptive or Birth Control

 Another very common reason for having a late period is too much use of birth control.
 If you are taking contraceptive and you missed your period then first you can do a homemade pregnancy test.
 Use of birth control change your hormone level and stop ovulation.

-- Breastfeeding Reason For Delayed Periods
+- Breastfeeding Reason

-- Perimenopause or Early Menopause Reason For Missed Period
+- Perimenopause or Early Menopause Reason

-It is well known that 51 is the average age menopause.
+It is well known that 51 is the average age of menopause.
 You will start missing or having a late period 2-3 years before or after 51 because your body produces less amount of estrogen.

-Menopause doesn’t occur overnight, menopause is a gradual process which takes years.
-Normally it takes 4 years but this duration can vary woman to woman.
-You will start having fewer periods or missed period during the primenopause period.
-There are many other symptoms like painful period, heavy bleeding or very less bleeding, the period can be very short or long etc.
+Menopause doesn’t occur overnight, menopause is a gradual process that takes years.
+Normally it takes 4 years but this duration can vary from woman to woman.
+You will start having fewer periods or missed periods during the perimenopause period.

-- Hormonal Imbalance to Cause Period Delay
+- Hormonal Imbalance

 As you know estrogen is responsible for ovulation.
 Luteinizing hormone (LH) and the follicle-stimulating (FSH) are produced by the pituitary glands.
 All these hormones work together and maintain your menstrual cycle.

 The main symptoms of this problem are tiredness and weakness.
-This problem may lead to missed period or late period.
+This problem may lead to a missed period or late period.
 You can increase your hemoglobin level by natural remedies and feed.

 Is it possible to miss a period for a month and not be pregnant?